devlinjunker/template.github.semver/CONTRIBUTING.md

 ### Scripts

+_TODO_

-_Git hooks and Github workflows/actions can be extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
-This section should be used to document these and how they should be used in the developer workflow._
+Git hooks and Github workflows/actions can be extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
+This section should be used to document these and how they should be used in the developer workflow.

 #### Hooks
 Git Hooks can be added in the `.git/hooks` directory (or you can create a symbolic link to another place in the repo so they can be committed for every developer.